-BEECH GROVE, Ind. – Five students are poised to graduate from the St. Francis School of Medical Technology.
+INDIANAPOLIS – Five students are poised to graduate from the Franciscan St. Francis Health Clinical Laboratory Science Program.

 Medical technology involves conducting a wide range of laboratory tests for the detection, diagnosis, treatment and study of diseases.
-Medical technologists work closely with pathologists and other specialists to ensure the accuracy of diagnoses.
+Clinical laboratory scientists work closely with pathologists and other specialists to ensure the accuracy of diagnoses.

 More information about the Franciscan St. Francis Health Clinical Laboratory Science Program is at s at www.stfrancishospitals.org/Labs/DesktopDefault.aspx?tabindex=1&tabid=25.